-If you want to feel the true essence of village life nestled in the lap of the mountain and want to attach with nature, then Chota Mangwa may fulfill your wish.
-The journey towards Chota Mangwa is a wonderful experience and when you will reach there, it will offer complete peace with chilly weather and complete silence of nature.
+If you want to feel the true essence of village life nestled in the lap of the mountain and want to attach to nature, then Chota Mangwa may fulfil your wish.
+The journey towards Chota Mangwa is a wonderful experience, and when you reach there, it will offer complete peace with chilly weather and complete silence of nature.
 If there is a heaven, you can get a glimpse of it at Chota Mangwa.

 In the early morning, you can witness a picture-perfect sunrise over the hills of Kalimpong.
 The lush greenery and different types of flowers during the spring season enhance the beauty of Chota Mangwa.
 December to February is the time when oranges grow in Chota Mangwa.
 You can visit the orchards of orange and taste the fresh juice.
-Bird watching is also a very good option to spent time here.
+Bird watching is also a very good option to spend time here.

 Nearby attractions at Chota Mangwa